-Years later he opened his own business called Stohrer, a thriving bakery, which still retains its prestige.
+Years later he opened his own business called Stohrer, a thriving bakery, which still retains its prestige and is considered one of the best bakeries in Paris.
 For nearly three centuries, many remarkable bakers have worked there, faithfully following the hand written recipes left by Stohrer in his diary, which reads: “I Nicolas Stohrer, baker for the king (…) aim to bequeath to posterity everything my long life has taught me.
 Above all, I wish to convey my recipes, and my manual skills, from the meringue to the Ali-Baba, from the ‘Puits d’amour‘ to the Napoleon, without forgetting the old ways and everything that has given a great reputation to the Stohrer bakery.”

 The Puits d’amour are Queen Elizabeth II’s favorite pastries.
 It is known that, during a visit to Paris in 2004, the monarch asked to go undercover to Patisserie Stohrer.
 Once there, without warning and to the astonishment of employees and patrons, she asked for her favorite treat in perfect French and enjoyed the legendary cakes in the atmosphere of the famous Parisian bakery, with a small entourage.

 Her visit to the Patisserie Stohrer only lasted half an hour, but the news spread like wildfire and that afternoon all the Puits d’amour were sold.
 Photographs of that memorable day are still on display above the shelves where these cakes are honored among the many delightful creations served in Paris’s oldest patisserie. ■

 Arpège and Alléno Paris au Pavillon Ledoyen, two gastronomic gems in the city of light